-Today the 114th meeting between Army and Navy will take place in Philadelphia, PA.
-One of the nation’s oldest football rivalries, the rivalry between the United States Naval Academy and United States Military Academy began in 1890.
-Every December the Navy Midshipmen and Army Cadets meet to play in one of the greatest games in all of American sports.
+Today the 123rd meeting between Army and Navy will take place in Philadelphia, PA.
+The Army-Navy Game is one of the nation’s oldest football rivalries, dating back to 1890.
+The United States Naval Academy and United States Military meet every December as the Navy Midshipmen and Army Cadets play in one of the greatest games in all of American sports.

 After a particularly intense game in 1893, which drew a large crowd of 8,000, animosities between the two academies were high.
 So high, that a brigadier general and a retired rear admiral came close to fighting a duel.

 The game was canceled for six years by order of the secretary of war and secretary of the Navy.